tecnobabble/vulnfeed_2_tenb/README.md

 VulnFeed 2 Tenb is a way to parse vulnerability data from Cyber Advisory Feeds into [Tenable.sc](https://www.tenable.com/products/tenable-sc).

 Integrate [Tenable.sc](https://www.tenable.com/products/tenable-sc) with any of the supported Cyber Advisory Organizational feeds (US-CERT, MS-ISAC, CIS, CERT, etc) to automatically pull in advisory alerts, rather than manually copying/pasting them in.
 If the advisory contains a CVE, a query will be created within Tenable.sc with the name of the advisory (ex: Multiple Vulnerabilities in Google Chrome) that can seen, prioritized, and reported on by the Tenable user.
-Alerts, Assets, Assurance Report Cards, and Reports can also be created automatically.
+Alerts, Assets, Assurance Report Cards, Dashboards, and Reports can also be created automatically.

 ***This tool is not an officially supported Tenable project***